-- Your presentation will be pre-loaded on the computer in the room to which you have been assigned.
+- A laptop and projector will be provided for each presentation session.
+A list of all speakers and sessions is available at www.ehdiconference.org. - Your presentation will be pre-loaded on the computer in the room to which you have been assigned (if you've uploaded it to the website by the deadline).
 If you make last minute changes in your presentation, you will be responsible to coordinate with the onsite audio-visual personnel to make sure your most current version is loaded.
 Please do this as far in advance of your session as possible. - There will be a "Speaker Ready" room where you can test your slides prior to your session. - Each breakout session will have a room monitor assigned who will keep the presentations within time limits, assist with audio-visual needs or problems and distribute and collect session evaluations.
 Each meeting room will be set up theater style.